node-gh/gh/README.md

 gh pr 1 --comment "Merged, thank you!"
 ```

-Submit a pull request using your default git editor (`git config --global core.editor`) by passing an empty `--comment`
+Submit a pull request using your [default editor](#set-default-editor-to-use-when-creating-a-new-message) by passing an empty `--comment`

--   To disable this functionality of opening your editor add `"use_editor": false` to `~/.gh.json`

 ```
 gh pr 1 --comment